23 Pixar Shorts for Teaching Elements of Literature (+ 2 Bonus Recommendations)

 We all love watching bullies get their comeuppance, even when those bullies are birds named Chipper, Snob, and Neurotic.

 This delightful short film earns a lot of giggles, and it works well for introducing conflict, connotation (if you give students those character names), and irony.
-It also works well for practicing writing theme statements, but it tends to lead students to write morals, which is why we eventually replaced it with some meatier options.
+It also works well for practicing writing theme statements, but it tends to lead students to write morals, which is why we recommend using it early on, perhaps as an opportunity for students to focus on the difference between a moral and a theme.

 La Luna